 - If you and your doctor decide the benefits of combining certain drugs that affect serotonin levels outweigh the risks, be alert to the possibility of serotonin syndrome.

 - If your symptoms are mild, a visit to the doctor and stopping the medication causing the problem may be enough.
-In the milder forms, the symptoms of serotonin syndrome usually go away within 24 to 72 hours of stopping medications that increase serotonin.
+In milder forms, symptoms of serotonin syndrome usually go away within 24 to 72 hours of stopping medications that increase serotonin.

 - If you have symptoms that concern your doctor, you may need to go to the hospital.
 Your doctor may have you stay in the hospital for several hours to make sure your symptoms are improving.